Thailand Cultural Centre MRT station: Train collision

 The Metro resumed full operation on 1 February 2005, and passenger numbers soon rose back to pre-crash levels, partly due to a temporary promotional fare scheme which allowed passengers to travel any distance on the MRT for only ten baht (~0.33 USD).

+Flood

+On the evening of 5 September 2025, the station got flooded due to a construction of a walkway between the station and a nearby building owned by AIA Group.